 Why are they called Trillium?
 Three leaves, three sepals, and three petals.
 Why are they called Wakerobin?
 I guess because they are VERY early blooming plants; trillium are ephemeral, and finish blooming before the trees are fully leafed out.
 Their fruit is setting by May, and by sometime in June the ants have scattered the seed across the forest floor.
 By the Dog Days of August most of the leaves are gone, hence the label "ephemeral"; kinda the opposite of evergreen.
 Here are a few pictures of the plants in the spring:

-The trillium to the left was photographed yesterday, it is just pushing it’s way through the soil.
+The trillium in the photo above was photographed yesterday, it is just pushing it's way through the soil.
 You can see the pointy flower bud nestled in the cluster of leaves to the left.
 This species has deep lavender anthers and the pollen is deep lavender.
 The petals are a pale bluish-pink.
-I will post a photo when the plant is blooming in a few weeks.

-The next picture on the left was taken in Beech Hollow in 2012.
+The picture at the top of the blog post was taken in Beech Hollow in 2012.
 This is a relatively common species of trillium, Trillium catesbaeii; the anthers and pollen are yellow.
 Both Trillium catesbaeii and Trillium rugelii are pedicillate trilliums, meaning the flowers are borne on short stalks at the center of the whorl of leaves.
 As this flower gets older, the veins in the petals may become a deep magenta, and the pink may become rosier.
-Maybe it’s blushing?
+Maybe it's blushing?
 Bashful?

 Sessile trillium have the flowers nestled on top of the junction of their photogenic leafy trio.
 Many of the sessile species have leaves dappled in pale blue green, freckled with green and brown; several species have rather ordinary Kelley green foliage.
 Blooms can vary from a clear yellow, as in Trillium luteum, or deep burgundy to burgundy-brown as in Trillium cuneatum.